Shopify/polaris/src/components/FormLayout/README.md

 Forms should:

-- Be considerate of a merchant’s time and privacy by only asking for information that’s required
+- Be considerate of merchants’ time and privacy by only asking for information that’s required
 - Group related tasks under section titles to provide more context and make the interface easier to scan
 - Follow a logical, predictable order—for example, always ask for first name first, and last name second on forms